Chemistry of Natural Soap Making

 Let's begin by discussing the chemical structure of fats (oils).

-Fats and oils are called triglycerides because there are three things (the fatty acids) joined to a glycerin molecule.
+Fats and oils are called triglycerides because there are three (tri) fatty acids joined to a glycerin molecule.
+Imagine the glycerol molecule like a tree trunk and the fatty acids are its three branches.

 Fatty Acids and Soap Making